PhilTBatt/be-nc-news/README.md

 1. Open your terminal and run the following command to clone the repository to your local machine:
 `git clone https://github.com/PhilTBatt/be-nc-news`

-2. Navigate into the cloned repository adn run the following command to install the required dependencies:
+2. Navigate into the cloned repository and run the following command to install the required dependencies:
 `npm install`

 3. Create a file named `.env.development` and add the following line: